2. sds-flex()

 align-items

-| center
+flex-start | center | flex-end

 With this in mind, the format for Sipster's mixin is:

-property is set automatically since this is required for the other flex properties to even work).
-The $justify
+@include sds-flex($justify, $align, $direction);This mixin accepts three parameters (the display property is set automatically since this is required for the other flex properties to even work).
+The $justify and $align parameters are mandatory values based on the options in the table above.
+The $direction is optional and defaults to row if not specified.

-Because this is a mixin, it needs to be implemented at the same level as other properties for a CSS selector using @include
+Because this is a mixin, it needs to be implemented at the same level as other properties for a CSS selector using @include.

 Example: